|

 needed to drag it into place, although several people can roll and slide it without difficulty.

 survive.
-It is not at all comparable to a proper civil defense shelter, but it could save the
+It is not at all comparable to a proper civil defense fallout shelter, but it could save the

 lives of many Americans in a nuclear emergency.

 It does not have air filters for removal of chemical or biological agents.
-If a shelter of
+If a fallout shelter of

 this type is equipped with the smallest Swiss shelter ventilation system which includes blast